vpaez/Canvas-London/README.md

 ## Introduction

-We created our own database using Postgress to handle exhibitions, user data, and preferences.
-This was a week long project in collaboration with Gabe Naughton.
+Week long project in collaboration with Gabe Naughton.

 We separated our workload into frontend and backend.
 We switched roles frequently, so we could both work on both parts of the website.
 Canvas is a website to search for art events and exhibitions.
 The homepage has customised results for the logged in user, a recommended for you section based on their set preferences (painting, live art, photography) and a near you section for exhibitions happening within a … mile radius from their location.

 In the browse exhibitions page, they can search for past, current and upcoming events.
 Our concept is that the results and exhibitions results are customised to suit the user preferences.
 The user can also choose to see ticket price at full or concession price.

-## Customised results
+## Personalised Results

+The different exhibition lists on canvas respond to the user.
+They're based on their location and their set preferences.

 ## Based on location
 ![Events near you](readme-assets/near-you.png)